 The Claims Committee reviews claims in the Shared Risk Layer, authorizes settlements, and makes determinations on coverage.
-The Claims Committee has settlement authority from a Member's Banking Layer up to \$250,000, and the Executive Committee has authority to settle claims above that amount for both Liability and Workers' Compensation.
-The Committee also reviews NorCal Cities' claims management practices, claim audits, litigation management and approved attorney lists and makes recommendations as needed.
+The Claims Committee has settlement authority from a Member's Banking Layer up to the shared layer of both the Liability and Workers' Compensation Programs, The Committee also reviews NorCal Cities' claims management practices, claim audits, litigation management and approved attorney lists and makes recommendations as needed.
 The Executive Committee appoints members to the Claims Committee from their ranks.